Osteosarcoma: Staging and Treatment

 The TNM system below is used mostly for osteosarcoma tumors of the arms, legs, trunk, skull, or facial bones.
 It is not often used for cancer that starts in the pelvis or spine.
 If you have cancer that started in the pelvis or spine, talk with your provider about how your cancer is staged.

-Stage IA (T1, N0, M0, G1 or GX): The main tumor is no more than 8 centimeters (about 3 inches) wide.
+Stage IA (T1, N0, M0, G1 or GX): The main tumor is no more than 8 centimeters (cm), or about 3 inches wide.
 The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).
 The cancer is low grade (G1), or the grade cannot be determined (GX).

 Stage III (T3, N0, M0, G2 or G3): There is more than one tumor in the same bone (T3).
 The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).
 The cancer is high grade (G2 or G3).